JaishreeP23072002/DL_Assignment-Gradient-Descent-/README.md

 # DL_Assignment-Gradient-Descent-
-Name: Jaishree P
-USN: 4NI20IS049
-Section: A
+Name: Jaishree P; USN: 4NI20IS049; Section: A